Welcome to the League, dedicated to helping orchestras meet the challenges of the 21st century.

 Support NEA Funding

-- League Testimony to Senate Calls for FY16 NEA Support
+- League Testimony to House Calls for FY17 NEA Support

 - USUO President & CEO Melia Tourangeau Asks U.S. House Subcommittee for FY16 NEA Support – March 18, 2015